 DUI Effects on a License

-Veterinarians who contact our office frequently ask our attorney’s if state law allows aveterinarian professional with a DUI crime or conviction to get a license with the Arizona State Veterinary Board?
+Veterinarians, who contact our office frequently ask our attorneys if state law allows aveterinarian professional with a DUI crime or conviction to get a license with the Arizona State Veterinary Board?
 The short answer is yes.
 An ArizonaVeterinarian DUI will not necessarily prevent aveterinarian from obtaining a license or a career in the health field.
 However, the Board (which handles all complaints) has a public policy (updated as of September 2020) on their website which covers the details of what circumstancesveterinarian professionals with a case that resulted in a felony DUI criminal conviction can get a license.

 Disclosing a Record for an Applicant

-If a veterinarian license applicant is not required to disclose a legal misdemeanor DUI, the AZ Board can still initiate an investigation based upon the results of a health care fingerprint background check.
+If a veterinarian license applicant is not required to disclose a legal misdemeanor DUI, the AZ Board can still initiate an investigation based on the results of a healthcare fingerprint background check.
 The Board will then contact the veterinarian professional and initiate an investigation in their practice utilizing the law of the Arizona Practice Act (current as of October 2020).
-This license investigation determines whether theveterinarian is a danger to the public, has any medical or mental health problems and whether theveterinarian has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
+This license investigation determines whether theveterinarian is a danger to the public, has any medical or mental health problems, and whether theveterinarian has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
 Simply, the Board wants to know whether the applicant can provide safe medical care with a past criminal case involving alcohol or substance abuse.

 Veterinarian Record and Convictions

 One question our attorneys are frequently asked is whether state law allows a veterinarian professional with a felony criminal background or an arrest to get a license with the ArizonaVeterinary Board?
 The short answer is, yes.
 An Arizona Felony forveterinarians will not necessarily prevent aveterinarian from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances aveterinarian with a case that resulted in criminal records can get a license.
+However, the Board has a public policy on its website which covers the details of under what circumstances aveterinarian with a case that resulted in criminal records can get a license.

 Criminal Charges and Behavior Analyst Rules with the Arizona Board